anvil-verifier/anvil/discussion/fairness/fairness-on-controller-race.md

 Assume that initially `P` holds true for the object in etcd and only $C$'s `write` invalidates `P`.
 That is, $C$ will retry its `write` until it succeeds.

+The pseudocode above turns into state machine actions: in each (atomic) action, a controller receives the response from the last request it sent (if any), performs internal computation, and then sends one request (`read` or `write`) to the network.
+We do NOT assume the entire block is atomic.

+The network and etcd are also modeled as state machine actions.
+The network connects controllers to etcd has delay and can reorder messages.
+In each (atomic) action, etcd handles on request sent by some controller and sends a reply to the network.

+We currently assume fairness on controller's actions and etcd's actions.

-The problem is how to prove that $C$ eventually successfully writes the object (for at least once) with some fairness assumption.
+The problem is how to prove that $C$ eventually successfully writes the object (for at least once).
-Since $C$ races with every controller in $S$ on the version number, the fairness assumption needs to imply that $C$ eventually wins the race (for at least once).
+Since $C$ races with every controller in $S$ on the version number, we need to prove that $C$ eventually wins the race (for at least once).

-We find that even strong fairness is not sufficient to prove liveness here.
-To see why, consider the following execution:
+*However, we find that neither weak fairness nor strong fairness can solve the problem.* To see why, consider the following execution:
 ```
 C                       S
 v1 = read()